-Enroll today or license for your organization our Common Core State Standards (CCSS) courses in Mathematics and English Language Arts (ELA).
+ETLO's Common Core State Standards (CCSS) courses in Mathematics and English Language Arts (ELA) are available in facilitated and self-paced models and can be licensed for your organization.
 These courses provide teachers and administrators with the pedagogical understanding they need to prepare students to be college and career-ready through the CCSS.

 Two-Course Series for Mathematics and for English Language Arts-Literacy